March 18, 2021 Updated: September 23, 2021 9 min read

-Side effects with phenytoin can include gingival hyperplasia, which is an overgrowth of gum tissue, resulting in enlarged gums.
-Other side effects of phenytoin include vision issues, dizziness, GI upset, and a possible rash.
+Side effects of phenytoin can include gingival hyperplasia, which is an overgrowth of gum tissue, resulting in enlarged gums.
+Other side effects of phenytoin include vision issues, dizziness, GI upset, and rash.

-This therapeutic range is somewhat narrow and can be tricky for patients to stay within.
-If you have a patient taking phenytoin, they will likely need to come in for frequent blood draws to ensure they stay within the therapeutic range.
+This therapeutic range is somewhat narrow, so patients taking phenytoin will likely need to come in for frequent blood draws to ensure they stay within the therapeutic range.
 If they are outside of the therapeutic range, their dose may need to be adjusted.

 Topiramate (Topamax) is another anticonvulsant/antiepileptic medication used to treat and prevent seizures.